maxwolfs/crude-data/README.md

 # Crude Data

+Maximilian Wolfs (c) 2017
+mwolfs@hfk-bremen.de

 The installation translates the virtual real time value of one barrel of crude oil (Brent) in USD as traded in the ICE Future Market in London into an electromechanical 7-segment display formerly used in an Berlin Köpenick gas station.
-The portly IoT-Machine emphasizes the difference of the material and the abstracted derivative acting as an encoder of the pulse of our global economic machine.
+The portly IoT-Machine emphasizes the difference of the material and the abstracted derivative acting as an encoder of the pulse of the global economic machine.

 ## Video